oscar-hhauyeung/Medical-Healthcare-Dapp/README.md

 # Medical-Healthcare-Dapp
 My first Solidity project to develop a decentralized medical healthcare DApp, enabling secure storage of patient records and medical reports on the Ethereum blockchain.
-Built with React.js for frontend, MongoDB for sensitive data, and Truffle for blockchain development.
+Built with React.js for frontend, MongoDB for storing data, and Truffle for blockchain development.

 ## Doctor Functions
 - **Create Medical Records**: Enables doctors to create medical records for patients securely stored on the Ethereum blockchain.